 We have a deep understanding of the connections and adaptive patterns the body creates in response to injury & trauma, both emotional and physical.

-For the both of us, our interest grew in cranio-sacral from personal experiences working on and understanding our own skull traumas that occurred as youngsters.
+Our collective interest grew in cranio-sacral from personal experiences working on and understanding our own skull traumas that occurred as youngsters.
 These injuries have been, on reflection, a blessing in disguise for our insight into cranio-sacral flow.

 “It’s our sensitive and dedicated hands that are attune to the rhythms of the body, that assists us in identifying what path there is to unravel the blockage experienced by our clients.”
 (Dr Elise Fuller)